Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Research the company, make sure you are taking the minimum possible risk, assume it’s a scam.
 This person was scammed out of thousands of dollars while the credit card company stood by unsympathetically.

-6. Check your credit report frequently as a safeguard against identity theft.
+6. Frequently check your credit report as a safeguard against identity theft.

 Imagine applying for a checking account and finding out that your social security number is already in use.
 Your credit report is essentially a biography of your life.
 Use it to your advantage when you suspect identity theft.